MuhdArshadd/HeartCare/README.md

 ## © **Copyright**

 © 2025 Universiti Teknikal Malaysia Melaka (UTeM).
 All rights reserved.
-This project is officially submitted and protected under UTeM.
+This project is officially submitted and protected under UTeM and MyIPO.
 Unauthorized copying, distribution, or reuse of any part of this project is strictly prohibited.